 Note that depending on the congestion of the storage sidings, ACF may restrict the parking rights.
 The priority granted to a railway undertaking in the attribution of holding tracks depends on the volume of traffic to or from the Grand Duchy of Luxembourg.
-Where applicable, it may be worthwhile for a railway undertaking to rent complete tracks by the month or by the year under the conditions and prices indicated in $\underline{7.3.5.2}$ and $\underline{7.3.5.3}$.
+Where applicable, it may be worthwhile for a railway undertaking to rent complete tracks by the month or by the year under the conditions and prices indicated in $\frac{7.3.5.2}{1.000}$ and $\frac{7.3.5.2}{1.000}$.